sobjornstad/esc/docs/using-esc/plugins.rst

 .. warning::
     esc plugins can execute arbitrary Python code on your computer, which could include malicious code,
-    so you should not install esc plugins that you do not trust.
+    so you should not install esc plugins from sources that you do not trust.

 .. tip::
     Plugins are loaded